BrianSturgis/BSportfolio/README.md

 ## Known Bugs

-This project was intitially on another .git in another repositry but was moved do to a commit deep in the history holding corrupt info.
+- This project was intitially on another .git in another repositry but was moved do to a commit deep in the history holding corrupt info.
+- the aboutme page resizes text when button hover happens on the navbar

 ## Support and contact details